NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

    git commit
    ```

-## Push the new app to Neurocontainers
+## Push the new or updated app to Neurocontainers

 ### Prerequisite